 I did the research and experienced what makes each beach tick (I know, travel writing is a tough life) to help you plan your trip and pick the best beaches for your personal preference.

-So, whether you’re into beaches with all the amenities or ones more on the rugged side, I’ve got you covered for the best Playa del Carmen beaches!
+Whether you’re into beaches with all the amenities or ones more on the rugged side, I’ve got you covered for the best Playa del Carmen beaches.
+Let’s dive in:

-⚠ WARNING FOR USA TRAVELERS TO MEXICO ⚠
+⚠ IMPORTANT TIP FOR USA TRAVELERS TO MEXICO IN 2021 ⚠

-Covid tests are now mandatory to fly to the USA.
-Many travelers are testing positive and put into expensive mandated quarantine instead of flying home (just read the horror stories in this USA Today article).
-If you do travel, be safe, make a plan for quarantine, and consider travel insurance.
+Covid tests are now mandatory to fly back to the USA.
+Even vaccinated travelers can test positive, and if you do you’ll put into expensive mandated quarantine instead of flying home (just read the horror stories in this USA Today article).
+My top Mexico travel tip is to always make a backup plan for quarantine and consider travel insurance.
 While not legally required yet, I feel like I’d be tempting fate without it during a pandemic.
 Plus, it’s actually pretty cheap!
 World Nomads is my personal go-to during covid times.
 But do your own research and stay safe out there!

-The beaches of Playa del Carmen are a staple of Mayan Riviera’s identity, and they’re a great way to get an overview of what Playa del Carmen is all about.
+The beaches of Playa del Carmen are a staple of Mayan Riviera’s identity, and they’re a great way to get an overview of what the town of Playa del Carmen is all about.

 Let’s go into all of Playa del Carmen’s best beaches and what makes each of them unique: